Special Educational Needs & Disability Co-ordinator Mrs Julie Cruddas 0191 5634100

 If your child is moving child to another school:

-• We will contact the school SENCo and ensure he/she knows about any special arrangements or support that need to be made for your child.
+• We will contact the school SENCo and ensure he/she knows about any special arrangements or support that is needed to be made for your child.

 • We will make sure that all records about your child are passed on as soon as possible.

 When moving classes in school:

 • Information will be passed on to the new class teacher IN ADVANCE and in most cases, a planning meeting will take place with the new teacher.
 Support plans will be shared with the new teacher.

 • If your child would be helped by a book/passport to support them understand moving on then it will be made for them.